dhruvpandey5439/Brazil-Vs-Morocco-Prediction-Chances-World-Cup/README.md

 # Brazil vs Morocco — World Cup Match Predictor

-A machine learning pipeline that predicts the outcome of the **Brazil vs Morocco** 2026 FIFA World Cup match using historical international football data, logistic regression, and statistical feature engineering — inspired by quantitative sports modelling techniques used in financial prediction systems.
+This is a machine learning pipeline that predicts the outcome of the **Brazil vs Morocco** 2026 FIFA World Cup match using historical international football data, logistic regression, and statistical feature engineering — inspired by quantitative sports modelling techniques used in financial prediction systems, and quantatative finance modeling.

 ---